Highfivery/pardot-marketing/readme.txt

 * `pardotmarketing_form_handler_validation_options_filter_[form_id]` - Modifies/adds to the default [jQuery Validation](https://jqueryvalidation.org/) form options. [form_id] should be the value from the form `Form ID` field.

 == Changelog ==

+= 1.1.0 =

+* Added Prospects & Forms admin dashboard with data pulled from the Pardot API

 = 1.0.0 =